An introduction to vitamins

 If you lack vitamin D, it can place our immune system under stress prompting a reaction from our sebaceous glands which may start to produce more sebum, making our skin oilier and worsening any existing acne symptoms.

 When your immune system is weakened, it also makes it easier for you to contract a bacterial infection, again affecting your symptoms of acne.

 Finally, psoriasis also has a close relationship with vitamin D. Dermatologist Dr. Richard Gallo has remarked that vitamin D can alter the development of skin cells, slowing their growth and reducing symptoms of Psoriasis.7

-If you are considering taking a vitamin D supplement, then please take no more than 25mg a day or you could risk increasing your intake too much, potentially absorbing too much calcium into the body.8
+If you are considering taking a vitamin D supplement, we don't generally recommend taking any more than 25mcg on a daily basis.
+Otherwise you could risk increasing your intake too much, potentially disrupting the absorption of calcium in the body.8

 Vitamin E is often found in food sources such as avocado, sunflower seeds or almonds.